mj301296/mj301296/README.md

 ### 🔧 About Me

 🎓 I'm a Master's student in Computer Science at **SUNY Binghamton**
-💼 Previously worked on scalable backend systems at **PNC Bank** and enterprise-scale applications
+💼 Previously worked on scalable backend systems and enterprise-scale applications
 🌍 Based in the US | F1 OPT Visa
 🌱 Currently learning **System Design to build scalable applications**, **Design Patterns**, and enhancing my **Kubernetes skills**